mcustiel/phiremock/README.md

 * -i argument: specifies in which interface Phiremock should listen for requests.
 Default is 0.0.0.0
 * -p argument: is the port in which Phiremock should listen.
 Default is 8086
 * -d argument: enables debug mode in logger.
 By default, info logging level is used.
-* -e argument: specifies a directory to search for json files defining expectations to load by default.
+* -e argument: specifies a directory tree to search for json files defining expectations to load by default.
 Default is ~/.phiremock/expectations

 Then, using phiremock's REST interface, expectations can be configured, specifying the response to send for a given request.
 A REST expectation resource for phiremock looks like this: